 Cheese and Herbs and other Delicious Things

 The crème fraîche goes underneath the tomatoes and is combined with a good bunch of herbs and cheese.
-I am leaving it pretty loose in terms of what herbs and cheese I'm calling for here, as there is great flexibility in this recipe depending on what you have on hand or what you like.
+I am leaving it pretty loose in terms of what herbs and cheese I'm calling for here, as this recipe is very flexible depending on what you have on hand or what you like.

 Think about what goes well with tomatoes!
 I've given suggestions in the recipe below of course, but do think of them as suggestions and be open to using what you have in your garden or what is available at your local store.
 As far as cheese, think about a harder type of cheese such as parmesan, asiago, gruyere, or pecorino Romano.
 An Italian blend will also work well.